 You should choose referees who can evaluate you in a non‑biased fashion, avoiding family members, acquaintances and friends.
 Ideally, you should choose referees who can collectively address qualities and attributes in both academic and non‑academic domains.

 Referees who have more than a casual relationship with you are desired and you should encourage the referee to cite examples of specific attributes, rather than just list them.

 You must request 3 references to be sent to OMSAS prior to November 1, 2019, for you to be considered for an interview at Queen’s School of Medicine.
 Applications that do not include all 3 Confidential Assessment Forms will be considered incomplete and will not be evaluated.

 Select candidates will be invited for a personal interview.
 The interview process will consist of both a Multiple Mini‑Interview (MMI) and a standard, panel‑type interview.
 You will be ranked for offers and placement on the waiting list using the results from the personal assessment.

 Offers will be conditional on your ability to maintain an academic standing that is acceptable to the Admissions Committee and complete all required credits.

-An attempt is made on the interview days to provide you with an information session that includes an orientation to the curriculum and student life at Queen’s, and tours of the School of Medicine building and campus.
+Interview days are also to provide you with an information session that includes an orientation to the curriculum and student life at Queen’s, and tours of the School of Medicine building and campus.

 The combined MD/PhD and MD/MSc programs at Queen’s University are offered jointly by the School of Medicine and the School of Graduate Studies.